 Visualise the energy of whatever there is between you and the other person or people involved in your story – whether you see it as your or their feelings, your interpersonal history, or karma.
 It doesn’t matter – see it simply as energy.

-When you can see and feel it physically around you, then visualise it all dissolving.
+When you can see and feel it physically around you, then visualise it all dissolving into space.

 Don’t examine the story.
 Don’t feel to blame.
 Don’t blame them.